hpc4cmb/toast/docs/install_user.md

 maintenance nightmare when you need to update packages.
 In this section we walk through creating a conda *environment* to use for TOAST / CMB analysis work.

-By keeping a minimal base and using environments for all other work, it is trivial to update the conda tool itself and the other essential packages in base.
+By keeping a minimal base and using other environments for all other work, it is trivial to update the conda tool itself and the other essential packages in base.
 If one of your working environments becomes horribly out of date or broken, just delete it and make a new one.